Singapore agrees to suspend construction of RTS Link at Malaysia's request

 Both milestones were missed.
 Malaysia then asked for an extension until Mar 31, to confirm its joint venture partner.

 Early last month, Putrajaya said it has requested for a further six-month extension from Singapore before making a decision on the RTS.
-This will enable the Malaysian government to examine several issues including the cost of implementing the project, said Malaysian Transport Minister Anthony Loke.
+This will enable the Malaysian government to examine several issues including the cost of implementing the project, said Mr Loke.

 READ: Sultan gives consent to hand over land for Johor-Singapore RTS project